This Is Where We Came In: World Premiere Reviews

 The basic storyline concerns a struggle between the Storytellers - three aged custodians of our literary heritage who spin yarns from their seats in the aisles of the auditorium - and the Storyplayers, the performers who must act out their narratives like manipulated marionettes, unable to question their roles.

-Hansel and Gretel (in part one) and in part two an original fairy story in which a farming family plagued by flood and drought compromise with a wicked witch who has an eye on their sturdy sons.
+From this framework we dip into a selection of traditional tales like Hansel and Gretel (in part one) and in part two an original fairy story in which a farming family plagued by flood and drought compromise with a wicked witch who has an eye on their sturdy sons.

 Levels switch throughout as the players try to assert themselves against the the dominant but often incompetent Storytellers - Great Aunt Repetitus, Uncle Erraticus and Uncle Oblivious.
 And the kids in the audience adapt with amazing alacrity and aplomb to these deconstructions.